(And Other Burning Questions About High-Speed Fiber Internet)

 The Mbps Era: The 2010s:

 Delivered via broadband cable & satellite: Starting in the early 2000s, broadband internet became available from cable and satellite TV companies.
 The official definition of broadband is bandwidth with at least 25Mbps for uploads and 3Mbps for downloads.
 That means you could download a song in a literal blink of an eye, so things were good for a while.
 But then something happened.
-We began streaming high-def movies.
-We were having more video chats.
-We TikTok’ed our brains out.
+We began streaming high-def movies, having more video chats, and we TikTok’ed our brains out.
 Video quality began to suffer, which brings us to…

 The Gbps Era: Today